lifeparticle/JS-Cheatsheet/README.md

 ## Object property shorthand

-We can use the object property shorthand, when property value has the same name as the property key.
+We can use the object property shorthand when the property value has the same name as the property key.

 ```js
 let user = {